 curl -X GET -H "Authorization: Bearer <Authorization Token>" -H "Cache-Control: no-cache" https://<Hostname for config>/config/v1/catalogs

 The response is a listing the catalogs you have access to.

-In the HERE Open Location Platform, the base URL for an API is unique for each HERE Resource Name (HRN) served by the API.
-This means that instead of having static base URLs for each REST API, the HERE Open Location Platform generates a base URL for each API for every HRN.
+In the HERE platform, the base URL for an API is unique for each HERE Resource Name (HRN) served by the API.
+This means that instead of having static base URLs for each REST API, the HERE platform generates a base URL for each API for every HRN.
 For example, the base URL for the

 publish service for catalog A is different from the base URL for the

 You can obtain the API base URLs for a catalog by using the

 api-lookup service, specifying the catalog's HRN where indicated:

 GET /lookup/v1/resources/<HRN>/apis HTTP/1.1 Host: api-lookup.data.api.platform.hereolp.cn Authorization: Bearer <Authorization Token> Cache-Control: no-cache